glmck13/MobilePi/server-config/README.md

-# Configuring IPsec VPN server (IKEv2 using server-side certificate & client EAP-MSCHAPv2 authentication)
+# Configuring IKEv2/IPsec VPN server using server-side certificate & client EAP-MSCHAPv2 authentication
 These instructions assume your Pi sits on a private 192.168.1.0 network behind a public-facing home router.

 1. apt-get install the following packages on your Pi: